AMPA receptor: Subunit composition

 The conformation of the subunit protein in the plasma membrane caused controversy for some time.
-While the amino acid sequence of the subunit indicated that there seemed to be four transmembrane domains (parts of the protein that pass through the plasma membrane), proteins interacting with the subunit indicated that the N-terminus seemed to be extracellular, while the C-terminus seemed to be intracellular.
+While the amino acid sequence of the subunit indicated that there seemed to be four transmembrane protein domains (parts of the protein that pass through the plasma membrane), proteins interacting with the subunit indicated that the N-terminus were extracellular, while the C-terminus were intracellular.
 However, if each of the four transmembrane domains went all the way through the plasma membrane, then the two termini would have to be on the same side of the membrane.
-It was eventually discovered that the second "transmembrane" domain does not in fact cross the membrane at all, but kinks back on itself within the membrane and returns to the intracellular side.
+It was eventually discovered that the second "transmembrane" domain (M2) does not fully traverse the membrane but instead forms a reentrant helix-loop, contributing to the ion-conducting pore of the receptor.
+The domain kinks back on itself within the membrane and returns to the intracellular side.
 When the four subunits of the tetramer come together, this second membranous domain forms the ion-permeable pore of the receptor.
+The M2 loop plays a crucial role in forming the ion channel's selectivity filter, with the helical portions of M2 contributing to hydrophobic interfaces between AMPAR subunits in the ion channel.

 AMPAR subunits differ most in their C-terminal sequence, which determines their interactions with scaffolding proteins.
 All AMPARs contain PDZ-binding domains, but which PDZ domain they bind to differs.
 For example, GluA1 binds to SAP97 through SAP97's class I PDZ domain, while GluA2 binds to PICK1 and GRIP/ABP.
 Of note, AMPARs cannot directly bind to the common synaptic protein PSD-95 owing to incompatible PDZ domains, although they do interact with PSD-95 via stargazin (the prototypical member of the TARP family of AMPAR auxiliary subunits).

 Phosphorylation of AMPARs can regulate channel localization, conductance, and open probability.
 GluA1 has four known phosphorylation sites at serine 818 (S818), S831, threonine 840, and S845 (other subunits have similar phosphorylation sites, but GluR1 has been the most extensively studied).
-S818 is phosphorylated by protein kinase C, and is necessary for long-term potentiation (LTP; for GluA1's role in LTP, see below).
+S818 is phosphorylated by protein kinase C (PKC) and is necessary for long-term potentiation (LTP; for GluA1's role in LTP, see below).
 S831 is phosphorylated by CaMKII and PKC during LTP, which helps deliver GluA1-containing AMPAR to the synapse, and increases their single channel conductance.
-The T840 site was more recently discovered, and has been implicated in LTD. Finally, S845 is phosphorylated by PKA which regulates its open probability.
+The T840 site was more recently discovered, and has been implicated in LTD. Finally, S845 is phosphorylated by protein kinase A (PKA) which regulates its open probability.

-Ion channel function
+Mechanism of Action

+AMPA receptors are integral to fast excitatory neurotransmission in the CNS.
+Each receptor is a tetramer composed of four subunits, each providing a binding site for agonists like glutamate.
+The ligand-binding domain is formed by the N-terminal tail and the extracellular loop between transmembrane domains three and four.
+The subunit composition significantly influences the receptor's functional properties, including ion permeability and gating kinetics.